Momo & Chen

 Are children welcome?

 Absolutely!
-We’d love to have little ones join us.
-The venue can provide a kids’ menu if requested.
-If you’re planning to bring children, please let us know in your RSVP so we can make everything ready for them.
+We'd love to have little ones join us.
+The venue can provide a kids' menu if requested.
+If you're planning to bring children, please let us know in RSVP and state their age in "Any other requests" field, so we can make everything ready for them.

 Is there Wi-Fi?